Stay Fit as You Mature

 - type 2 diabetes, or high blood sugar

 - heart disease

-Your family and friends can be great sources of support as you adopt a healthier lifestyle.
-Ask them to join you in healthy eating and physical activity.
-Being healthy is important for them, too!
-By making healthy choices together, you may find it is easier to move more and eat better!
+Your family and friends can be a great source of support as you work to adopt a healthier lifestyle.
+Being healthy is important for them, too.
+Ask them to join your efforts.
+By making healthy choices together, you may find it’s easier to move more and eat healthier!